ENCODE-DCC/encoded/src/encoded/schemas/changelogs/gene.md

 ## Changelog for gene.json

+### Minor changes since schema version 2

+* Added *locations*, which specifies the chromosome and genomic coordinates of the gene using a 0-based, closed coordinate system.

 ### Schema version 2

 * Remove *go_annotations*.

 ### Minor changes since schema version 1

-* Added *locations*, which specifies the chromosome and genomic coordinates of the gene.
 * *dbxrefs* was set to have a minimum of 1.

 ### Schema version 1